-Gottschee was an area of about 331 square miles.
+For the Gottscheer, home was limited to the small Gottscheer region where their language was spoken, an area of about 331 square miles.
 By the late 1800s, when Pauline left, there were 176 villages and 123 churches and chapels.

-Sundays were days of rest: church in the morning, perhaps lunch at a Gasthaus, followed by an afternoon of socializing, singing, and dancing-almost every village had at least one accordionist.
+Sundays were days of rest: church in the morning, perhaps lunch at a Gasthaus, followed by an afternoon of socializing, singing, and dancing; almost every village had at least one accordionist.
 Gottscheers were Roman Catholic and very religious, observing all holy days and fasts.
 Sunday worship was obligatory.
 Each village had one family that was responsible for church maintenance and access.
 They rang the church bell during the week to announce the start of work in the fields, lunchtime, and the time to stop work.
 On Sundays, the bell rang the call to worship.